Digital dividends: The positive effects of digital identity

 Furthermore, the child protection service linked to the Belgian Kids-ID card, which was originally intended to be a paying service, was ultimately provided free of charge in 2010.

-Digital government strategies
+Digital government and ID strategies

-A strong political will is important.
+A strong political will is essential.

 Austria's and Estonia's digital government approaches are particularly interesting in this regard.